MillionaireDiogo/breach-zone/README.md

 ## GitHub setup — for mentors

 Push this repository to `github.com/expadox-lab/vaultcloud-breach-zone` and enable it as a template repository under Settings.
 Each mentee clicks **Use this template** to get their own copy under their own account with no connection to other mentees' work.
-The git history is part of the story — do not have mentees clone and reinitialise.
+The git history is part of the story, do not have mentees clone and reinitialise.
 The history of commits that show how this codebase got into this state is deliberate context.

 ---